 If you need to boost your credit score, it won’t happen overnight.

-Credit scores take into account years of past behavior you can find on your credit report, and not just your present actions.
+Credit scores take into account years of past behaviour you can find on your credit report, and not just your most recent financial activity.

 But there are some steps you can take now to start on the path to better credit.

 7 steps to raise your credit score

 - Watch those credit card balances.